Dietetics Program

 Explain your personal characteristics, skills, values, or experiences that will contribute to the program and dietetic profession - up to 500 words. - Dietetic Experiences: a minimum of 5 different experiences (1 dietitian job shadowing, 2 nutrition and 2 nutrition or non-nutrition experiences).
 Dietetic Program Portfolio Experience Options.

-- Recommendation from an employer or volunteer supervisor:
+- Recommendation from 2 employers or volunteer supervisors:

 Provide their name and email - CANNOT be a nutrition instructor.
 A recommendation form will be emailed to them – letters will NOT be accepted.
 The application portal will indicate when the recommendation has been received. - Academic Advisor Pre-requisite Course Completion Verification – requires meeting with your advisor after fall grades are posted (NFS 1000 Intro to Dietetics and NFS 3040 Nutrition Assessment required before applying to the program).